WFAN's annus horribilis is over; whither autumn 2018?

 Whither Benigno?

-Entercom presumably is reluctant to finalize Benigno’s status until the lawsuit is resolved, leading to what has become an uncomfortably long period of limbo.
+Entercom presumably has been reluctant to finalize Benigno’s status while addressing the lawsuit, leading to what has become an uncomfortably long period of limbo.

-There is no immediate end in sight.
-Benigno, who has denied any wrongdoing, does have a reputation for talking to and about women in a manner that many people do not consider appropriate in a modern workplace.
-But he generally is well-liked, and many co-workers are rooting for him to survive.

-If not, he could eventually accept a buyout of his contract and retire to Florida, something he has talked about for years.
+But there could now be an end in sight, with signs increasingly pointing to a potential return to the air sometime next week.
+Benigno, who has denied wrongdoing through his representatives, is believed to be under contract through 2020.

 Francesa vs. Kay